It's important to understand that there are two aspects to thread safety:

 (2) Memory visibility.

+First, we need to focus on controlling when the code executes and check whether the code can execute concurrently.
+Second, we need to look that shared variable is accessed from main memory.
 Because each CPU has several levels of cache between it and main memory, threads running on different CPUs or cores can see "memory" differently at any given moment in time because threads are permitted to obtain and work on private copies of main memory.

 This can be useful for some actions where it is simply required that visibility of the variable is correct and order of accesses is not important.

 Using volatile also changes the treatment of long and double to require accesses to them to be atomic; on some (older) hardware this might require locks, though not on modern 64-bit hardware.